mcjimenez/chartServer/README.md

 #### URL: /charts/bar

 #### Parameters
-  - value: Comma separated list (',') of values, a value per bar.
+  - value: Array of values, a value per bar.
-  - label: Comma separated list (',') of labels for the bars (a label per var).
+  - label: Array of labels for the bars (a label per bar).
   - barLabel: Title of the chart
-  - backgroundColor: Comma separated list (',') of colors of each bar.
+  - backgroundColor: Array of colors of each bar.
-  - borderColor: Comma separated list (',') of colors for the borders of the bar, one color per bar.
+  - borderColor: Array of colors for the borders of the bar, one color per bar.
   - borderWidth: Size of the borders for all the bars.

 #### Sample: